tduyng/tduyng.github.io/content/blog/2025-11-28-neovim-auto-completions/index.md

 ```

 Press Tab to accept.
 If you pick the snippet, it expands.
 If you pick LSP suggestion, it completes the word.

-## Tips

-- Use Tab liberally.
-Press Tab to see suggestions.
-Press Tab again to accept.
-Simple workflow.
-- Create snippets for repeated code.
-If you write the same pattern often, make a snippet.
-Save time.
-- LSP must be running.
-Completion needs LSP.
-If you don't see suggestions, check `:LspInfo`.
-- Disable auto_show docs if distracting.
-You can still trigger docs manually.

 ## What's next